 Anxiety and Depression Discussion

 In this entry, I am discussing primarily depression and anxiety, because a.)
 I know them best, and b.) they are so widespread.
 You will also see that I lump “anxiety” and “depression” into the same handbasket.
-That is because, in many cases, they appear to have the same physical causes (more on that below), and they frequently “co-occur” (meaning that the same person has both).
+That is because, in many cases, they appear to share overlapping biological roots (more on that below).

 You Can Pick Your Friends but Not Your Family

-Moreover, In the same family with anxiety and depression, there are examples such as: PTSD (a.k.a.
-“Post Traumatic Stress Injury”), panic disorder (similar but stronger than anxiety), postpartum disorders (which typically appear after giving birth), and “suicidal ideation” (meaning you think about killing yourself a lot).
+Moreover, you can find in the same family with anxiety and depression, disorders such as: PTSD (“Post Traumatic Stress Injury”), panic disorder (similar but stronger than anxiety), postpartum disorders (typically associated with giving birth), and “suicidal ideation” (meaning you think about killing yourself lots).
 Quite a family, huh?
 I would skip the reunions for that one!

 That said, let’s talk about how mental illness affects us all.